UniverseStudiosMC/UniverseJobs/docs/jobs-configuration/README.md

 ## Quick Overview

-Each job in JobsAdventure is defined by a YAML configuration file located in the `plugins/JobsAdventure/jobs/` directory.
+Each job in UniverseJobs is defined by a YAML configuration file located in the `plugins/UniverseJobs/jobs/` directory.
 A job configuration includes:

 - **Basic Information**: Name, description, icon, and permissions
 - **XP System**: Experience curves and leveling configuration